 Common in late 19th C. New England homes, the ground floor consisted of a compartmentalized set of rooms and a narrow entry hall.
 The renovation creates a spacious open plan by removing two obsolete chimneys and many of the interior walls.

 The sleek cabinets, triangular backsplash tile, and marble patterned countertop create a bright white-on-white palette with textural variation balanced by the warm wood flooring.
 The European cabinetry runs floor-to-ceiling, taking advantage of the 9-foot ceiling height for additional storage.
-A convection cooktop, wall oven, microwave drawer, and appliance garage are among the amenities of this streamlined kitchen.
+An induction cooktop, wall oven, microwave drawer, and appliance garage are among the amenities of this streamlined kitchen.

 The kitchen and dining work together.
 A large square island anchors the kitchen with functions on all four sides and a wood seating console.
 The tall wall cabinets serve the kitchen and dining, much like a sideboard.
 Hidden behind a vertical sliding door, the appliance garage further enhances these multiple uses.

 Creating an efficient and functional kitchen layout maximizes the dining area.
 There is generous space to gather around the extended table for large dinner parties.
 The design of the dining area also accommodates flexible uses.
 Within the tall kitchen cabinetry, red open shelving keeps the children’s toys and books easily accessible.
 The adjacent soft seating creates a reading nook.
 As the children grow, this area can be repurposed in various ways.

 The ground-floor open plan creates an ample space that easily supports entertaining and family gatherings yet delineates functional zones for daily living.
 The previous owners’ alterations removed many period details from the home.
 The original stair is one of the few remaining features, and the renovation preserves it as a homage to the home’s history.